containers/podman-desktop-extension-ai-lab/MIGRATION.md

 Version `1.0` of the catalog adds an important property to models `backend`, defining the type of framework required by the model to run (E.g. LLamaCPP, WhisperCPP).

-### How to migrate
+### 🛠️ How to migrate

 You can either delete any existing `user-catalog` by deleting the `~/.local/share/containers/podman-desktop/extensions-storage/redhat.ai-lab/user-catalog.json`.

+> [!WARNING]
-> :warning: this will remove the models you have imported from the catalog.
-You can import it again.
+> This will remove the models you have imported from the catalog.
+You will be able to import it again afterward.

 If you want to keep the data, you can migrate it by updating certain properties.